leehosung/writing_sandbox/Contributing.md

 To ensure consistency throughout the source code, keep these rules in mind as you are working:

-* All features or bug fixes must be tested by one more functional or unit tests.
+* All features or bug fixes must be tested by one or more functional or unit tests.
 * We follow [PEP8](https://www.python.org/dev/peps/pep-0008/)

 ## Required libraries and tools